-Following the investment, Quantum Exponential will have a c4.06% stake in Aegiq's issued share capital on a fully diluted basis.
+Following the investment, Quantum Exponential had a c.4.06% stake in Aegiq's issued share capital on a fully diluted basis.
 Aegiq raised close to £4m in its investment funding rounds.
 This is supplemented by a number of grants which have recently been bolstered by further funding from Innovate-UK.